comet-cc/GuaranTEE/README.md

 ```

 ### 4 Build the stack
-a) Run the container (if it is not already running) with:
+a) Run the container with:
 ```
 ../container.sh -v </absolute/path/to/rme-stack> run
 cd </absolute/path/to/rme-stack>